The leading coefficient of the $L^2$-Alexander torsion: Introduction

 \begin{conjecture} \textup{(Xiao-Song Lin 2005)} Let $K\subset S^3$ be a knot.
 For every $N\in \N$ we denote by $J_K(N,x)\in \Z[q^{\pm 1}]$ the normalized $N$-th colored Jones polynomial \textup{(}We refer to \cite{MM01} and \cite{Mur11} for the definition.$)$ For every $t\in \mathbb{C}^*$ the following equality holds:

 Xiao-Song Lin adds the comment that ``the final form of this conjecture is subject to modification''. \end{conjecture}

 The motivation for the conjecture surely stems from the fact that for $t=1$ the above question is equivalent to the volume conjecture \cite{MM01}.
 There are at least two reasons why (\ref{qu:lin}) cannot hold as stated: \bnm \item[(a)] Morton and Traczyk \cite{MT88} showed that colored Jones polynomials are invariant under mutation.
 On the other hand $\tau^{(2)}(K)$ is not invariant under mutation.
 This can be seen as follows: by Theorem~\ref{thm:previous2} the invariant $\tau^{(2)}(K)$ detects the genus, but the genus is not a mutation invariant.
 In fact the Conway knot and the Kinoshita-Terasaka knot are mutants, but their genera are respectively $2$ and $3$. \item[(b)] It follows from \cite[Theorem 1]{GL05} that for any knot $K$ there exists an $r>0$ such that for any $t\in (0,r)$ the left hand side of (\ref{qu:lin}) converges to $1$.
-Together with Corollary~\ref{cor:>1} this implies that in general the equality in the above conjecture does not hold. \enm
+Were the conjecture true, the right hand side would be $1$ too, and the leading coefficient as well; however Corollary~\ref{cor:>1} implies that this cannot hold in general. \enm

 We take the freedom to rephrase Lin's question as follows:

 \begin{question} Is the $L^2$-Alexander invariant $\tau^{(2)}(K)$ determined by quantum invariants? \end{question}

 A rather speculative idea is that perhaps the results of Futer, Kalfagianni and Purcell \cite{FKP13} can be used to build a bridge between quantum invariants and the $L^2$-Alexander invariant.